- Scatter Chart

 Install and start up the free Tableau Public desktop application for Mac or Windows.
 It may require several minutes to complete this process.
 Tableau Public’s welcome page includes three sections: Connect, Open, and Discover.

-datasheet into Drag tables here area, as shown in Figure 7.52.
+Drag the data sheet into Drag tables here area, as shown in Figure 6.52.
 You will see the preview of the table under the drag-and-drop area.
 You have successfully connected one data source to Tableau Public, and you are ready to build your first chart.

 Create Scatter Chart in the Worksheet

 - In the Data source screen, click on the orange Sheet 1 tab (in the lower-left corner) to go to your worksheet, where you will build the chart.

 Although it may feel overwhelming at first, the key is learning where to drag items from the Data pane (left) into the main worksheet.
 Tableau marks all data fields in blue (for discrete values, mostly text fields or numeric labels) or green (for continuous values, mostly numbers).

 In your worksheet, drag the Grade Levels field into the Rows field above the charting area, which for now is just empty space.
 See Figure 6.53 for this dragging step and the following two steps.
 Tableau will apply a summation function to it, and you will see

 SUM(Grade Levels)appear in the Rows row, and a blue bar in the charting area.
 It makes little sense so far, so let’s plot another data field.